zhushixintom/packaged-js-css/README.md

 directed by shixin(tom),
-only use for js functions and some css animations, here will be de dirctions for each files!
+only use for js functions and some css animations, here will be de dirctions for each files! it's designed for phone, so if you use PC browser to open the template, it will be ugly, press 'F12', choose the phone view mode.

 ## circleProgressBar